 Here’s a 30-second video that you can pass on to your friends and fans if you want to share a little more inspiration.

 New Year’s Resolutions

-The point of a habit to keep doing something until it becomes second nature, an ice cream habit is easy, working out, not so much.
+The point of a habit is to keep doing something until it becomes second nature, an ice cream habit is easy, but working out, not so much.
 I recently listened to a podcast about building good habits.
-On this particular podcast they recommended a few things to help new habits stick.
+On this particular podcast, they recommended a few things to help new habits stick.
 But the most helpful were these two things:

 - Make the good habits I want to develop easy to do

 - Associate a unique reward with the new habit

 So, if I want to try to re-engage my workouts, I need to make my exercise space (in my house) easier to use and deliver a unique reward when I engage in the activity.

 Right now, my treadmill is folded up to make room for a little Christmas tree in our basement rec room.
 So, I’m going to put away the tree and fold down that treadmill.
 Plus, I’ll get my headphones working on the downstairs TV so I can watch a favorite show, one that I can only watch while I’m on the treadmill.
 Finally, I will do the workout before I begin my work day…then the time I want to use doesn’t get eaten up by random things that come up when I get home from work.

 I can also equate this to gardening.
 I am terrible about caring for my tools.
 Mostly because the barriers to care are so great.
 My garden sink is messy, and the counters around it are cluttered.
 So I tend to drop them in a random container at the end of a gardening session.
 But if I create a space that has an alcohol sprayer and special hooks to hang my tools, it will be easier to clean them after every use.
 Plus, I’ll know where I put them!